kyberdrb/clean_pacman_cache_dir/README.md

                 }
                 ```

+            - comparator predicate with comparison of member variable of reference type (instance with features to search by) with smart pointer - both dereferenced to call an accessor function (`->` for unique pointer, `.` for reference) to delegating the comparison from the original reference type to the type returned by the accessor function.
+The returned type needs to have the `operator==` overloaded in the class in which the return type defined instead of the original type.
+For the concrete implementations of overloaded `operator==` for particular use cases see mentioned examples in this section.

+                ```
+                // PackageComparatorPredicate.h

+                #pragma once

+                #include "Package.h"

+                struct PackageComparatorPredicate {
+                    const Package& package;

+                    explicit PackageComparatorPredicate(const Package& packageToFind) :
+                            package(packageToFind)
+                    {}

+                    bool operator()(const std::unique_ptr<Package>& otherPackage) const {
+                        return (this->package.getName() == otherPackage->getName());
+                    }
+                };
+                ```

 - `std::binary_search` - **NOT WORKING AT ALL FOR `std::set` with elements of `std::unique_ptr` type**
     - directly passing unique pointer to binary search